Stratospheric plane begins test flights

 The flight is part of Domjan’s wider goal is to demonstrate the ‘amazing things that can be done with solar energy today’.

 If all goes to plan, after completing the stratospheric flight, he is already thinking about the development of high-altitude commercial flights with bigger aircraft to compete with balloon firms like Zero2Infinity and WorldView.
-Another idea is to create stratospheric solar dronesexternal link to replace or support satellites.
+Another idea is to create stratospheric solar drones to replace or support satellites.
 Such drones are currently being developed by Facebook and Google, among others.

 swissinfo.ch